streamingfast/merger/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-The merger process is responsible for accumulating blocks from all forks visible by the pool of instrumented nodes, and builds the famoux 100-blocks files consumed by `bstream`'s _FileSource_ and may other StreamingFast processes.
+The merger process is responsible for accumulating blocks from all forks visible by the pool of instrumented nodes, and builds the famous 100-blocks files consumed by `bstream`'s _FileSource_ and may other StreamingFast processes.